Visit Rome in a day trip: 5 tips for organizing

 Choose an area, a route already made and suggested by others or a theme that can guide you through the city.

-2. Choose the type of transport with which to move to Rome
+2. Decide on the type of transport to use in Rome

 In some areas of Rome the coverage of public transport is complete and functional, in others less so.

 Your route could include stops that are not well connected by public transport.
 Knowing it in advance will save you time and unnecessary turns.

 In the historic center of Rome it is easy to find a taxi, but in less central areas it may not be an easy thing.
 Always keep the phone number at hand.

 It’s a good habit to call ahead, specifying what time you want the taxi ready for the appointment.

 If, on the other hand, you move only by public transport, consider the idea of buying a day ticket instead of taking one in time.
 It will help you both for practicality and economically.

 3. Choose the style and historical age of the attractions to see

 If you want to focus your visit on art and culture, choose the style and the historical era that most fascinate you.